maxabbot/linux/README.md

 ENABLE_DATA_PLATFORMS=0 ENABLE_STREAMING_TOOLS=0 ./profiles/work-laptop.sh
 ```

+🖥️ Prefer to practice inside a VM first?
+Follow the [VirtualBox walkthrough](docs/virtualbox.md) for step-by-step instructions on installing Arch in VirtualBox (including an advanced option for installing onto a real disk partition) before running these profiles safely.

 ## Legacy installers

 `arch-setup/install/*.sh` continue to exist for staged installs or fine-grained usage.
 They now consume the shared modules internally so there’s a single source of truth for package lists.